aisha-rm/EDD-calculator/README.md

 Full program runs on app.py

-I wrote about the process in this post.
-Check it out.
+I made a blog post about the process.
+Check it out here https://themedtechie.com/2021/12/21/building-gui-with-tkinter/.